tzuntar/Line-Editor/README.md

 This repository contains the source code for a CLI text editor called Line Editor.

+*see the [features/ui_rewrite](https://github.com/tzuntar/Line-Editor/tree/feature/ui_rewrite) branch for a development version with a much more versatile TUI.*

 ## Requirements

  - Working C++ compiler (preferably g++), `make`